Overview of Logging and Metrics

 • Apps and app containers deployed on Cloud Foundry

-Source Logs Data Metrics Data
+Source Logs data Metrics data

 Platform components Logs from Cloud Foundry components